If you follow the exciting world of marathon running or even if you’re just a casual observer, it’s hard not to notice a trend.

 Winners sprinting straight from Kenya to the finish line.

 There was a time when Kenya’s high-altitude training centres were only available to professional marathoners.
-But on the Micato Kenya Elite Running Safari, guests get access to the training facilities and the professional marathoners… as well as the Kenyan climate, perfect for running and, of course, safari.
+But while Running With Kenya’s Elite Athletes, guests get access to the training facilities and the professional marathoners… as well as the Kenyan climate, perfect for running and, of course, safari.

 Both the casual running aficionados and hardcore racers will enjoy literally running in the footsteps of champions on this 10-day itinerary.
 Included are training stops at two of the most lauded high-elevation running centres in the world, Eldoret and Iten, where such champions as Kenyan New York City Marathon silver-medal winner Lucas Rotich and gold-medalist Mary Keitany have trained.